Phantom Lake

 Phantom Lake is a small lake inside the city limits of Bellevue, Washington, east of Seattle.
 A 2.6 mi pedestrian trail circles the lake, and according to the city government, Bellevue's oldest and largest trees are there.

 Located about a mile (1.6 km) north of Interstate 90 and west of nearby Lake Sammamish, its surface elevation is approximately 250 ft above sea level.

-Historically, Phantom Lake once drained to the north through the Kelsey Creek basin.
+Historically, Phantom Lake once drained to the north through Larsen Lake and the Kelsey Creek basin.
 Nineteenth-century farmer Henry Thode redirected the Phantom Lake outlet to Lake Sammamish, creating Weowna Creek in the process.
 Today, Phantom Lake has a surface area of 63 acre and a maximum depth of 45 ft.

 Bellevue Airfield, closed in 1983, was nearby to the southwest; the approach to runway 20 was along the lake's southeastern shore.